photoprism/photoprism/.github/ISSUE_TEMPLATE/bug_report.md

 Learn how to diagnose frontend issues: https://docs.photoprism.app/getting-started/troubleshooting/browsers/

+Always provide a sample file if it is a file, import or index issue, otherwise we will not be able to process your report.

 **Which software versions do you use?**

 Your app version / build number can be found in *Settings* when you scroll to the bottom.